substack/ploy/readme.markdown

     token strings to use for basic auth protection for ploy actions.

     Type `ploy help ssl` to show ssl options.

+    You can specify a BOUNCER module with -f to use a custom http router.

   ploy ls { -r REMOTE | --verbose, -v | --format=FORMAT }